oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/hypersurface.md

 for complete toric varieties.
 In the future, this could be extended.

 Completeness is an expensive check.
 Therefore, we provide an optional argument which one can use to disable this check if desired.
 To this end, one passes the optional argument `completeness_check = false` as last argument to the constructor.
-The following examples demonstrate this:
+Here is how we can construct a hypersurface model in OSCAR:
 ```@docs
-hypersurface_model(base::NormalToricVariety, fiber_ambient_space::NormalToricVariety, fiber_twist_divisor_classes::Vector{ToricDivisorClass}; completeness_check::Bool = true)
+hypersurface_model(base::NormalToricVariety, fiber_ambient_space::NormalToricVariety, fiber_twist_divisor_classes::Vector{ToricDivisorClass}, p::MPolyRingElem; completeness_check::Bool = true)
 ```
+For convenience, it also possible to provide the hypersurface polynomial `p` as a string.

 ### A (covered) scheme as base space